Gerrit-KMeier/LocalPulse2Tibber/README.md

 # Extract SSL/TLS Certificates
 ## App Method

+First of all, check if you Tibber Bridge has a reset button somewhere.
+If not, continue with [Devices without a resetbutton](#devices-without-a-resetbutton-emea)

+### Devices with a resetbutton
-1. Reset your Pulse by holding down the reset button for around 5 seconds
+1. Reset your Pulse Bridge by holding down the reset button for around 5 seconds.
+Devices which don't have a resetbutton, can be reset by removing and inserting the bridge 5-10 times, until the led circle lids green.
+See [Youtube](https://youtu.be/ptUPll4dipE?si=YjDO55KC9yyXcllP) (german)
 2. Disconnect the Pulse Power-Up from the Tibber app by going into Power-Ups > Pulse > Disconnect (If you have previously had it connected)
 3. Open the Tibber app and start setting up the Pulse.
 When you get to input your WiFi password, make sure to intensionally input the wrong password!
 4. Your app should now show a WiFi error.